dojoengine/book/docs/pages/framework/world/events.md

 ## StoreDelRecord

-The `StoreDelRecord` event is emitted when a model is deleted from the world's store using the `del!` [macro](/framework/contracts/macros.md).
+The `StoreDelRecord` event is emitted when a model is deleted from the world's store using the `delete!` [macro](/framework/contracts/macros.md).

 ## WriterUpdated